 June Hannam is Professor of Modern British History (Emerita) at UWE.
 Her research and publications have focused on feminist and socialist politics in the late nineteenth and early twentieth centuries.
-Publications include Isabella Ford, 1855-1924 (1989); with Karen Hunt, Socialist Women: 1880s-1920s (2002); Feminism (2012); Bristol Independent Labour Party: Men, Women and the Opposition to War (BRHG 2014).
-She also contributed to Madge Dresser ed.
+Publications include Isabella Ford, 1855-1924 (1989); with Karen Hunt, Socialist Women: 1880s-1920s (2002); Feminism (2012); Bristol Independent Labour Party: Men, Women and the Opposition to War (BRHG 2014) and Mabel Tothill: Feminist, Socialist, Pacifist (Bristol Radical Pamphleteer, 45, 2019).
+June also contributed to Madge Dresser ed.
 Women and the City: Bristol 1373-2000 (2016).
-June is co-chair of the West of England and South Wales Women’s History Network.
-She is currently working on a BRHG pamphlet on Mabel Tothill and is carrying out research on women and politics in Bristol after women’s partial enfranchisement, 1918.
+June is co-chair of the West of England and South Wales Women’s History Network and a trustee of Bath Museum of Work.

 - Studio 1: Women against World War One